datakaveri/iudx-voc-server/README.md

 ## NOTE: Better readme and documentation to come soon

+## Prerequisites
+1. Ensure you have mvn locally installed for building the backend
+1. Ensure you have angular and npm locally installed for building the UI

 ## Instructions to run

-1. Modify the configuration options in ./config/vocserver.json
+1. Modify the configuration options in `./config/vocserver.json`.
+This will need jks files for server TLS.
+2. Modify src/app/appSettings.ts and add appropriate BASE_URL corresponding to your domain name.
+3. Install ui dependencies and build
+   ` cd ui/`
+   `npm install`
+   `ng build --deploy-url /static/`

-2. Turn on the mongodb docker
+4. Turn on the mongodb docker
 For local
 ` docker-compose up -d db-local` or
 For production
 ` docker-compose up -d db`

-3. From the project root folder
+5. From the project root folder
+For local
 ` mvn clean package -Dmaven.test.skip=true && java -jar target/vocserver-1.0-fat.jar -conf config/vocserver.json
 `
+For production
+` mvn clean package -Dmaven.test.skip=true && docker-compose up -d server `